Aditya-IIITD/Web-Development/README.md

 # Web-Development
-I used latest web dev technologies to create these projects such as HTML, CSS , Javascript and React
+I used HTML and CSS with latest updates to create my portfolio.